 Currency Exchange Losses

 Currency exchange losses can affect either the company or the contractor in the event of large changes in foreign exchange rates.
-Basically, payment fixed in the company’s home currency shifts the risk to the contractor, and payment fixed in the contractor’s host country places the risk on the company.
+Payment fixed in the company’s home currency shifts the risk to the contractor, and payment fixed in the contractor’s host country places the risk on the company.

-One way to mitigate losses is to put a limit on currency exchange movement in the agreement, which would require an adjustment of the original quoted pay rate, so that neither party is unexpectedly enriched or burdened by changes in exchange rates.
+One way to mitigate losses is to put a limit on currency exchange movement in the agreement.
+This would require an adjustment of the original quoted pay rate.
+In this case, neither party is unexpectedly enriched or burdened by changes in exchange rates.

 Aside from currency risks, there are other potential hidden costs with international contracting.